alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/overview.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You must declare when you import goods from outside the EU.
+You must declare when you import goods from outside the [EU](/eu-eea).

-This includes when goods have come via an EU country if there’s still duty to be paid on them.
+This includes when goods have come via another EU country if there’s still duty to be paid on them.

 You can either: